Volatility in yuan spurs bets China will widen its band

 Implied volatility, an options market gauge of future volatility, has spiked.
 An options trader said the market was "long volatility".

-One-, 3- and 6-month,, yuan implied volatility have hit all-time highs, while 9-month and one-year tenors are at their loftiest levels since Beijing's currency reforms in 2015 when it engineered a sharp one-off 2 per cent devaluation.
+One-, three- and six-month yuan implied volatility have hit all-time highs, while nine-month and one-year tenors are at their loftiest levels since Beijing's currency reforms in 2015 when it engineered a sharp one-off 2 per cent devaluation.

 The PBOC doubled the daily trading range for the currency to 2 per cent in 2014, in what some market participants said was an attempt to get the yuan into the IMF's currency basket.
 It was included in 2016.